-Any R-series AP can act as a Base AP and can provide connectivity to another R-series Repeater AP.
-There is no special configuration required on the Base AP.
+Any cnPilot Home Router AP can act as a base AP and can provide connectivity to another cnPilot Home Router repeater AP.
+There is no special configuration required on the base AP.
 Secure PSK based SSID - preferably on 5 GHz and configured with WPA2-PSK that can be used by the extender AP to connect.